P I A N I S T

 Jan.
 2019 Radio Ending Segment "Anything Goes" WORT 89.9 FM

 Rachmaninoff Piano Concerto No.2 Op.18 3rd mvt.

 Jin is also an active collaborative pianist.
-He has won the UW-Madison Irving Shain Woodwind-Piano Duo competition and been named a member of The Perlman Piano Trio by the UW-Madison keyboard and string faculty.
-Jin has served as a choral and instrumental accompanist for the UW-Madison Summer Music Program since 2015.
-He is also a pianist with the UW-Madison Symphony Orchestra and frequently plays in guest artist concerts.
-With a doctoral minor in Opera Coaching, he served as a rehearsal pianist for the UW-Madison University Opera production of Le Nozze di Figaro.
-Recently, he worked as a staff pianist for the 2018 National Summer Cello Institute held in Karoga Lake, New York.
+He has won the UW-Madison Irving Shain Woodwind-Piano Duo competition and been named a member of The Perlman Piano Trio by the UW-Madison keyboard and string faculty from 2017 to 2019.
+Jin frequently collaborates with faculty members from universities, and performs in guest artist concerts at UW-Madison.
+He served as a staff pianist for the 2018 National Summer Cello Institute held in Karoga Lake, New York.

 As a devoted educator, Jin has been teaching over 15 years and he has taught class piano and applied piano students at Indiana University as an associate instructor.
 At UW-Madison, he taught Piano Performance Critique and Classical Piano Classes at the Summer Music Program.
 Jin served as a Vice President of Music Teachers National Association Collegiate Chapter at UW Madison and has presented at international, national, and regional conferences, such as the MTNA Collegiate Pedagogy Symposium, the World Piano Pedagogy Conference in Novi Sad, Serbia, and the Wisconsin Music Teachers Association.
-Jin frequently gives master classes in the U.S. and Korea, specializing in working with advanced students.
+On top of his active conference activities, he also published his articles in MTNA’s American Music Teacher Magazine and WMTA’s Newsletter.
+Jin frequently gives masterclasses in the U.S., China and Korea, specializing in working with advanced students.

 Currently, he serves on the piano faculty at the UW-Madison Division of Continuing Studies.